eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 ============

 *Fast DDS Monitor Pro* ships with **Light** and **Dark** themes.
-Every part of the interface - panels, charts, icons, dialogs, the title bar, and the menu bar - switches instantly when the theme is changed, with no restart required.
+Every part of the interface (panels, charts, icons, dialogs, the title bar, and the menu bar) switches instantly when the theme is changed, with no restart required.

 Go to **View → Theme** and select **Dark**, or use the |moon| / |sun| toggle in the shortcuts toolbar on the top right.